lopezzot/DREMTubes/README.md

 Refer to README.md files in subfolders for instructions and further documentation:

 - DREMTubes/ **A Geant4 simulation of the 2020 Dual-Readout em-sized tubes prototype beam tests.**
-- DreamDaq/ **The DAQ code used at the 2021 SPS Dual-Readout test beam."
+- DreamDaq/ **The DAQ code used at the 2021 SPS Dual-Readout test beam.**
 - TBDataPreparation/ **Repository for the code to convert raw test-beam-data to ROOT ntuples, and raw test-beam-data monitoring.**

 - Start date: 7 July 2021